boukhrisssaber/CyberHero/README.md

     *   A fully configured Moodle instance is running on the server, serving as the repository for all security training courses.
     *   Moodle's web services API has been securely configured with a dedicated user, a custom service, and specific function authorizations.

-3.  **The CISO Dashboard (Custom Flask Application):**
+3.  **The Manager Dashboard (Custom Flask Application):**
     This is the central, value-add component of the project.
 It is a full-stack Python web application with the following features:
     *   **Campaign Monitoring:** Connects to the GoPhish API to display a list of all phishing campaigns, their current status, and a calculated "Fail Rate" (users who clicked or submitted data).
-    *   **Detailed Campaign Analysis:** Allows the CISO to drill down into a specific campaign to view a list of all users who failed the test, including their names, email addresses, and the specific action they took (e.g., "Email Opened," "Clicked Link").
+    *   **Detailed Campaign Analysis:** Allows the Manager to drill down into a specific campaign to view a list of all users who failed the test, including their names, email addresses, and the specific action they took (e.g., "Email Opened," "Clicked Link").
-    *   **Targeted Remedial Training:** From the campaign results page, the CISO can select one or more failed users and enroll them in one or more remedial Moodle courses simultaneously.
+    *   **Targeted Remedial Training:** From the campaign results page, the Manager can select one or more failed users and enroll them in one or more remedial Moodle courses simultaneously.
 The application intelligently handles users who are already enrolled, preventing duplicate actions.
     *   **Comprehensive User & Course Management:** The dashboard provides three powerful, standalone management views:
         *   **Training Status:** A global view of all enrollments managed by the system, which checks the Moodle API in real-time to report whether a user's training is "In Progress" or "Completed."
 It also includes a **disenrollment** feature.
-        *   **Course Roster:** A list of all courses in Moodle, allowing the CISO to click on any course to see a complete list of all currently enrolled users.
+        *   **Course Roster:** A list of all courses in Moodle, allowing the Manager to click on any course to see a complete list of all currently enrolled users.
         *   **User Search:** A search function to find any user in Moodle by their email address and display a complete list of all the courses they are currently enrolled in.
     *   **Robust Backend:** The application is built with a scalable package structure, securely loads credentials from a `.env` file, and uses a local SQLite database to persistently track all enrollment actions.